Skip to main content

 • SSL Options: Supports the following two methods.

-• If Available: Automatically detect the server's SSL status, if the server has enabled SSL, it will connect through SSL first, if the server has not enabled SSL, it will connect in a non-SSL manner.
+• If Available: Automatically detect the server's SSL status, if the server has SSL enabled, it will connect through SSL first, if the server does not have SSL enabled, it will connect through non-SSL.

 • Require: Always use SSL to connect to the data source, if the server does not support this method or cannot establish an SSL connection for other reasons, the connection will fail.